-1. Will YOU intentionally focus on our purpose and commit to representing it?

-2. Will YOU remain committed even if OTHERS drop their commitment to our purpose?

-□ READ About CORE VALUES (direct them to the core values in your blueprint) Say: "Our core values are behaviors we engage in to achieve our purpose."
-These are NOT the 8 values that build trust.

-DELIVER your specific plan for how you will reinforce your chosen one or more CORE VALUE(S) now. ("Alternative ways to communicate purpose and values" is a document linked in the module landing page) Maybe a quote, question, etc.

-□ REVIEW this trust value follow through on commitments (#8 on blueprint).
+- 1. Will YOU intentionally focus on our purpose and commit to representing it? - 2.
+Will YOU remain committed even if OTHERS drop their commitment to our purpose? - □ READ About CORE VALUES (direct them to the core values in our blueprint) Say: "Our core values are behaviors we engage in to achieve our purpose."
+These are NOT the 8 values that build trust. - □ DELIVER Next, share your unique way to highlight one or more CORE VALUE(S). ("Alternative ways to communicate purpose and values") This could be a quote, story, video clip, meme, poem, question, etc. - □ REVIEW this trust value follow through on commitments (#8 on blueprint).
 Say, "Follow through on commitments is when we mean what we say and say what we mean and our behavior shows we were committed."
 Ask each person, "When is it hard to exercise follow through on commitments?"